nasa/cFE/docs/README_static_app_linkage.md

 dynamic lookup capabilities.

-Each entry should be a comma-separated pair indicating a symbol name and the module name that would define it in a dynamically-linked environement.
+Each entry should be a comma-separated pair indicating a symbol name and the module name that would define it in a dynamically-linked environment.

 **NOTE**: To be more portable this operates on the abstract module name as opposed to the file name.
 This corresponds to the 4th parameter on each line